junesirius/junesirius.github.io/_posts/Supernatural/SPN_Crossover/2025-08-18-SPN-DW-Crossover-12.md

 For years, Dean hasn't seen Cas afraid of something, let alone shaking with fear.

-He quietly takes Cas away from the crowd and the long waiting lines, leaning on a clean wall in a small corner.
+He quietly guides Cas away from the crowd and the long waiting lines, letting him lean on a clean wall in a small corner.
 The statue is out of sight.

 Cas breathes heavily.
 Dean holds his arm, watching worriedly.

-"What is it, Cas?"
-He asks, more worried than he has been for years.
+"What is it, Cas?" he asks, more worried than he has been for years.

 It can't be that accident in Manhattan with the Weeping Angels or Purgatory infection coming back, biting their ass again, can it?

 Cas closes his eyes for a short while, steadying his breath.
 "Nothing," he says, about to head out.

 Dean grabs his arm.
 "It doesn't look like nothing to me.
-Is there something wrong with the Liberty?
+Something wrong with the Liberty?
 The Weeping Angels are back?
 The Lady Liberty is going to tear the city apart when no one's watching?
 What is it?"

-"No, nothing like that," Cas says hurriedly.
+"No, nothing like that," Cas says hurriedly, flashing him a quick look and darting his eyes away, almost as if ashamed of himself.
 "Nothing wrong with the statue.
 No Weeping Angels."
 He bites his lips.

 Dean studies his face.
 "Something with you then," he concludes.